 Iron-rich foods: Poultry, red meat, seafood, beans, dark green leafy vegetables, and chickpeas.

-In this section, we focus on common ways to prevent marijuana chills and also misconceptions about weed jitters and twitching while high.
+In this section, we focus on common ways to prevent marijuana chills and also the differences between shakes, jitters, and twitches from THC consumption.

 Besides the TRPV1 receptors triggering THC-induced hypothermia, there are also other reasons you may be experiencing the weed shake.

-Shaking from marijuana can be alleviated tenfold by simply turning up the temperature in your house.
+Shaking can be alleviated tenfold by simply turning up the temperature in your house.

-This may bother other people in your household so what I do is I use a heat dish and place it pointing right where I know I’m going to spend my time after smoking weed.
+This may bother other people in your household so what I do is I use a heat dish and point it right where I know I’m going to spend my time after smoking.

-Another common misconception is that twitching on weed is the same as shaking when high and that is not true.
+Another common misconception is that twitching from weed is the same as shaking but they are completely different.

-When THC binds to cannabinoid receptors in the muscles, it can cause involuntary muscle contraction which is the reason why so many people twitch when high.
+When THC binds to cannabinoid receptors in your muscles, it can cause involuntary muscle contraction which is the reason why so many people twitch when high.